310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-Ooh, so there is that sort of system over there.
-As for me, I have been a God from the moment I was born, and will be one until the day I die.
+ooh, so there is that sort of system over there. as for me, i have been a god from the moment i was born, and will be one until the day i die.
 {% endbubble %}

 {% bubble Ritsu %}